sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/01-introduction.md

 - Data: Individual facts or pieces of information that is input to the computer for processing or produces as output after processing.
 - User(s)

-## Information

-Computers can process various types of data.
-When a communication link (such as Internet) is provided, the data can be transferred to other users despite of distance.
-The computer and communication technologies that made this possible are together referred to as information technology or IT (or, sometimes as information and communication technology or ICT).
-Computers are therefore at the heart of IT.

-An information system is a system with well-defined procedures and techniques to collect, store, process, and disseminate information.